gcc-mirror/gcc/gcc/ada/doc/gnat_rm/gnat_language_extensions.rst

    Cst        : constant access T := ...
    Cst_To_Cst : constant access constant T := ...

-The accessibility levels of standalone objects of anonymous access type (both constants or variables) is derived of the level of their object declaration.
+In this section, we will refer to a stand-alone object of an anonymous access type as an SO.

+When the restriction is in effect, the "statically deeper" relationship (see RM 3.10.2(4)) does apply to the type of a SO (contrary to RM 3.10.2(19.2)) and, for the purposes of compile-time checks, the accessibility level of the type of a SO is the accessibility level of that SO.
 This supports many common use-cases without the employment of ``Unchecked_Access`` while still removing the need for dynamic checks.

-The most major benefit of this change is the compatibility with standard Ada rules.

-For example, the following assignment is legal without ``Unchecked_Access`` that would be required without using the No_Dynamic_Accessibility_Checks pragma:
+This statically disallows cases that would otherwise require a dynamic accessibility check, such as

 .. code-block:: ada

-   pragma Restrictions (No_Dynamic_Accessibility_Checks);

-   procedure Accessibility is

-      type T is null record;
-      type T_Ptr is access all T;
+   type Ref is access all Integer;
+   Ptr : Ref;
+   Good : aliased Integer;

+   procedure Proc is
-      T_Inst : aliased T;
+      Bad : aliased Integer;
-      Anon  : access T := T_Inst'Access;
+      Stand_Alone : access Integer;
-      Named : T_Ptr := Anon;

    begin
-      null;
-   end;
+      if <some condition> then
+         Stand_Alone := Good'Access;
+      else
+         Stand_Alone := Bad'Access;
+      end if;
+      Ptr := Ref (Stand_Alone);
+   end Proc;

+If a No_Dynamic_Accessibility_Checks restriction is in effect, then the otherwise-legal type conversion (the right-hand side of the assignment to Ptr) becomes a violation of the RM 4.6 rule "The accessibility level of the operand type shall not be statically deeper than that of the target type ...".

 Subprogram parameters
 ^^^^^^^^^^^^^^^^^^^^^^